Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 The union methods from the CollectionUtils

-class can merge two collections together to form a third one.
+class can merge two collections to form a third one.

 However, there are two interesting facts about this method.

-- The union method first copies all the elements from first collection, and from second collection it only takes those elements which are not present in the first.
+- The union method first copies all the elements from the first collection.
+After that, it only picks those elements from the second collection which are not part of the first.

-- Unlike other ways, which concatenates elements of second collection after the end of the first, the union method actually merges elements together.
-To understand this, we will print the merged collection.
+- Unlike other ways, which concatenate elements of the second collection after the end of the first, the union method merges elements.
+To understand this, we will print the combined collection.

 [1, 1, 97, 2, 98, 3, 99, 4, 100]

-The output shows how the elements from both collections are merged together and also the number 2 from second list is not copied.
+The output shows how the elements from both collections are merged together, and also, the number 2 from the second List is not copied.

 Concatenate Iterables using IterableUtils